fadasr/fadasr.github.io/_posts/2018-12-13-elliptic-curve-cryptography.md

     print(f"{k} * G = ({p.x}, {p.y})")
 ```

 3) the result of the above point multiplications.
+The EC group is cyclic and the order of the EC group is `n = 18`, because starting from `k = 18`, the next points repeat the first ones.

 ```
 curve: "p1707" => y^2 = x^3 + 0x + 7 (mod 17)